sowasser/sowasser.com/_posts/2017-10-03-tools-and-resources.md

 {% include image.html img="assets/images/tools/desk.jpg" title="desk setup" caption="My cheery little desk, made prettier by an instagram filter, ofc." url="https://www.instagram.com/so.wasser/" %}

-If you have any questions, please send me an email, get in touch on Twitter, or call into the wind when it blows in cold from the East.
+If you have any questions, please send me an email, get in touch on [Twitter][twitter], or call into the wind when it blows in cold from the East.
 Without further ado:

 ## Python & Version Control